loremipsum/mocking-hans/README.md

 }
 ```

-6. Start Hans with `npm start`!
+6. **Done**!

-### In-application
+### Application coupling

 Due to its packaged nature it's possible to ship Hans directly within the application (and its corresponding repository)
 consuming the API.
 This could additionally be useful for running functional testing within a CI environment.

-To make use of this simply follow the instructions above within the repository of your application, but put all
+To make use of this simply follow the instructions above within the repository of your application _and_ install
-Hans-related things in a separate directory _and_ install the Hans with the `--save-dev` (for npm) / `--dev` (for yarn)
+Hans with the `--save-dev` (for npm) / `--dev` (for yarn)
 flag.
 The additional flags prevents Hans from being shipped in production.

-> Keep in mind that running Hans this way requires you to pass the `--project api/tsconfig.json` flag when starting Hans
+> Keep in mind that running Hans this way requires you to pass the `--project <tsconfig path>.json` flag when starting
-> to ensure the proper tsconfig to be used.
+Hans to ensure the proper tsconfig to be used.

 In case of an Angular application consuming the Twitter API your structure might look like this:

 ```
 src/
   // your angular application
-api/
-  apps/
+api-mock/
   Twitter.ts    <- Mocked Twitter API
-  index.ts        <- Hans!
   tsconfig.json <- tsconfig for Hans
 .gitignore
 README.md
 package.json